s2i2-hep/s2i2-hep.github.io-source/content/pages/index.md

 **Upcoming Events:**

-  Currently there are no events planned.
+  No upcoming events are currently planned.

 **Past Events:**